UK parliamentary (general) elections

 - Penistone and Stocksbridge (Dodworth, Penistone East and Penistone West wards)

 The political party that wins the most seats in the House of Commons forms the government.
 It then serves for a maximum of five years.
-However, a parliamentary election may be called at any time within the five year term.
+However it may be called at any time within the five year term.

 European parliamentary elections

 European parliamentary elections are held every five year to elect members of the European Parliament.
-The next European parliamentary election will take place in 2019.
+The next one will take place in 2019.

 Police and Crime Commissioner elections

-The Police and Crime Commissioner (PCC) is a new role that was introduced by the Police Reform and Social Responsibility Act 2011.
+The Police and Crime Commissioner (PCC) is a new role.
+It was introduced by the Police Reform and Social Responsibility Act 2011.
 It replaces local police authorities.

 The PCC doesn't run the police.
-It's responsible for holding the police to account on behalf of the public.
+It holds the police to account on behalf of the public.